rabbierabbie/MERN-Blog/README.md

 # SCS's Blog

 This is a MERN stack project with authentication features employing Redux Toolkit for state management.
 The project is for a Single Page Application workflow that uses the Vite Build tool.
+The website was deployed using Render Cloud Application Hosting services.
+[Visit](https://mern-blog-jjlw.onrender.com/)

 The project includes the following: